Spring Boot Method Security with SAPL

 }

-Also, define a matching repository bean to have Spring Data automatically instantiate a repository implementing your interface:
+Define a matching repository bean so Spring Data can instantiate an implementation of your interface:

 @Repository

-// Attention: here order of interface matters for detecting SAPL annotations.
+// Important: interface order matters for detecting SAPL annotations.

-To expose the books to the users, implement a simple REST controller.
-We use the Lombok annotation to create a constructor that takes the required beans as parameters for the dependency injection of the repository implementation:
+Expose books through a simple REST controller.
+The Lombok @RequiredArgsConstructor annotation creates a constructor for dependency injection of the repository:

 @RestController